 Jobseeker Support Pool

-The Back to Work team is providing a unique opportunity for Queensland adults 25 years and over, who identify in one of the eligible groups.
+The Back to Work team is providing a unique opportunity for Queensland adults 25 years and over, who fall under key cohorts and eligible regions to apply for assessment.
 This support pool aims to increase jobseekers' employability skills and equip individuals with the skills to gain and maintain long-term employment

 What support can be accessed?